 What can I say except that I had a fabulous lunch in a grocery store no less.
 But not just any grocery store – this is Heinen’s in downtown Cleveland in the renovated old bank with glorious stained glass atrium, painted murals and arched arcades with the upper stories hosting an extensive wine collection, wine bar and a nice eatery.
 I opted to nosh on the freebie samples below, but wow, they really give out some good stuff.
 I loved this taste of a crispy Porchetta sandwhich which reminded me of those amazing deli trucks in Italy – so authentic.
 I just had to order the entire sandwich with extra crispy cracklins on the side and boy that was an amazing feast, along with one of their signature soups, a cheesy/bean chicken chowder….oh so yummy!

-Yes on the Porchetta sandwich with extra crispy cracklins
+Yes on the Porchetta sandwich with extra crispy cracklins at Heinen’s

 A world class museum and it’s free!

-I’ve always wanted to visit the Cleveland Museum of Art and let me just say, this place really rocks!
+World class museums are one of the things Ohio is known for and I’ve always wanted to visit the Cleveland Museum of Art and let me just say, this place really rocks!
 The new addition to the Museum really sets the older buildings into a fabulous blend of old and new, cozy interior galleries vs. huge covered glass pavilions, and did I mention the art itself is world class?
 Definitely a mix of so many art themes and collections, I enjoyed walking through the galleries and eclectic collections.
 What I loved the most about the museum experience is the seamless blending of all the collections and well thought out design transitioning effortlessly from one gallery to the next – I really wanted to see it all and I did!

 The new wing and atrium designed by Rafael Viñoly

-Classical to contemporary collections blending seamlessly
+Classical to contemporary collections blend seamlessly

 Prego, where’s the Italian district?